 The School of Business and Management (SBM) Advisory Board offers advice on the development and work of the School particularly on future strategy and the employability of our students.
 The Board consists of a broad cross section of members of the international, national and local business community, government and the third sector.
+The Board's elected Chair is Peter Fanning.

 The functions of the Advisory Board are to advise on: